nrfconnect/sdk-nrf/samples/net/udp/README.rst

 Troubleshooting
 ===============

-If you have issues with connectivity on nRF91 Series devices, see the `Cellular Monitor`_ documentation to learn how to capture modem traces in order to debug network traffic in Wireshark.
+If you have issues with connectivity on nRF91 Series devices, see the `Cellular Monitor app`_ documentation to learn how to capture modem traces in order to debug network traffic in Wireshark.
 This sample enables modem traces by default.

 Dependencies